 Arrange the hip pads so the hooks are facing up.
 Using a thumb and two fingers, squeeze the hook and flick the gate open with your other hand.
 Slide the hook up through the webbing so the gate closes at the top.
 That way the load will rest on the sturdy U-shaped bottom of the hook, not on the silver gate.

-Fitting Your Modular Hip Pads
+Fitting Your Attachable Hip Pads

-To get the most comfortable carry for longer distances and heavier loads, let your Modular Hip Pads do most of the work.
+To get the most comfortable carry for longer distances and heavier loads, let your Attachable Hip Pads do most of the work.
 Your skeleton is designed to bear weight so the goal is to make your frame do the lifting, not your soft tissue which makes for sore muscles.
-When fitted correctly your Modular Hip Pads will help transfer the weight of your heavy pack from your shoulders to your frame.
+When fitted correctly your Hip Pads will help transfer the weight of your heavy pack from your shoulders to your frame.

 Get The Best Fit